Man City striker Sergio Aguero tests positive for virus | Entertainment

 The Argentine had already been self-isolating after being identified as a close contact of someone infected.

 ''I had some symptoms and I'm following doctor's orders for recovery.
-Take care, everyone,'' Aguero wrote on Twitter.
+Take care, everyone,'' Aguero wrote on Twitter on Thursday.

 Aguero, City’s record scorer, has started only three matches this season.
 He missed the end of last season and the start of the current campaign after undergoing knee surgery in June.